The leg brace that allows Alex Smith to play football

 Since trying it out late last summer, Smith and Muratore have continually refined it to fit the needs of an NFL quarterback.

-“It’s been a process of trial-and-error,” Smith said.
+“It’s been a process of trial and error,” Smith said.
 “There are a ton of braces out there, a ton of companies making different products, and for me it’s trying to zero in on something that will allow me to be multifunctional.

-“This is kind of uncharted territory for football players, playing with something with a cleat on.”
+This is kind of uncharted territory for football players, playing with something with a cleat on.”

 ‘See how far it can go’

 As Smith jogged onto the field Sunday, replacing injured starter Kyle Allen in the first game in which he had been active in nearly two years, tucked underneath his burgundy sock was the new “super flexible” brace he was fitted for at Muratore’s office weeks earlier.
-The one with the front of the foot pointed up another 5 degrees, and a matte finish so it doesn’t squeak when he walks.
+It was the one with the front of the foot pointed up another 5 degrees and a matte finish so it doesn’t squeak when he walks.

 Muratore had reminded Smith of the risk that the added flexibility would pose to the strength of the brace.
-But on Sunday, in the rain and under the weight of sacks by Aaron Donald and other Rams defenders, the new brace held up.
+But Sunday, in the rain and under the weight of sacks by Aaron Donald and other Rams defenders, the brace held up.

-So did Smith.
+And so did Smith.

 “Going back to how much I’ve benefited from the progression of medicine and this rehab, certainly for limb injuries and leg injuries — I do feel like I owe on some level to push this to see how far it can go for whoever may come after,” Smith said.